Cbarona/IBM-Application-Developer-Apprentices/StartHere/StartHere.md

 Each of the folders in this [repository](https://github.com/Cbarona/IBM-Application-Developer-Apprentices) corresponds to its respective module in the apprentice learning path for Application Developers.
 Whenever you come across learning material that you'd like to share, make a [pull request](https://makeapullrequest.com/) to the folder you choose to contribute to and add it to that folder's .md file using the [MARKDOWN](https://www.markdownguide.org/cheat-sheet/) format.

-## All new contributors please add your name the [Contributors](https://github.com/Cbarona/IBM-Application-Developer-Apprentices/blob/main/Contributors.md) list!
+## All new contributors please add your name to the [Contributors](https://github.com/Cbarona/IBM-Application-Developer-Apprentices/blob/main/Contributors.md) list!

 1. [Professional Foundations](https://github.com/Cbarona/IBM-Application-Developer-Apprentices/tree/main/ProfessionalFoundations)
 1. [Computer Programming Fundamentals](https://github.com/Cbarona/IBM-Application-Developer-Apprentices/tree/main/ComputerProgrammingFundamentals)